Shadow & Bone Used A White Stunt Double For Inej. But The Problems Run Much Deeper.

 The first photo shows Suman and her Hungarian stunt double, Vellai Krisztina, posing and smiling together, the latter of the two with tan-looking skin.
 In another picture from set, the two are getting ready for an aerial acrobatics scene, and you can see Krisztina's white neck standing out in direct contrast to her much tanner body suit and face.
 Then, the Twitter poster added an additional professional headshot Krisztina shared on her Instagram, in which it is clear that she is, indeed, a white person with light blonde hair.

-Fans of the show expressed their shock and outrage at the photos, admonishing Netflix and the Shadow & Bone creators for not casting a person of color as Suman's stunt double.
+Fans of the show expressed their shock and outrage at the photos, admonishing Netflix and the Shadow & Bone creators for not casting a person of colour as Suman's stunt double.

 "hey @netflix @HIGHzurrer whats this about you hiring a white stunt double for amita, a BROWN woman?? & not a single person working on the show thought that was weird or fucked up?? shame on u, amita & inej both deserve better & i feel so sad for amita that she had to see that :/" wrote one Twitter user.